This product is successfully added to your cart

 Lowicz by Georg Braun & Frans Hogenberg 1617-18

 COMMENTARY BY BRAUN: "The city lies in a very advantageous position on the River Bzura, in a lovely setting.
-It has broad streets and many squares, a fine marketplace, gardens and very imposing churches, a very ornate collegiate church, two parish churches and two monastery churches.
+It has broad streets and many squares, a fine marketplace, gardens and imposing churches, a very ornate collegiate church, two parish and two monastery churches.
 In this area - and nowhere else - there is a kind of bird called sniegal because it comes with the snow and goes away with it, which is very tender and tasty to eat.
 The city is so full of artisans of all kinds that it is called the Polish Nuremberg."

 This is a bird's-eye view from the south of Lowicz, which lies in the Masovian Plain on the River Bzura.
 On an island in the northwest is the 14th-century castle, the primary residence of the archbishops of Gniezno and the administrative centre.
 In a triangular area in the middle is the town hall, and below it, the church of the Holy Spirit, the Bernadine monastery with its late Gothic church, is at the southern edge of the city.
 On the right, the 15th-century Gothic collegiate church can be seen.
 Lowicz is first mentioned in 1136 in a Bull by Pope Innocent III.
 Thanks to many privileges, the city attained prosperity in the 16th century with its crafts industry.
-The famous Lowicz fairs attracted merchants from many countries, and even the Polish kings attended regularly.
+The famous Lowicz fairs attracted merchants from many countries; even the Polish kings attended regularly.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.

-The Civitates Orbis Terrarum, or the "Braun & Hogenberg", is a six-volume town atlas and the greatest book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
+The Civitates Orbis Terrarum, also known as the 'Braun & Hogenberg', is a six-volume town atlas and the most excellent book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
 It was one of the best-selling works in the last quarter of the 16th century.
-Georg Braun wrote the text accompanying the plans and views on the verso.
-A large number of the plates were engraved after the original drawings of Joris Hoefnagel (1542-1600), who was a professional artist.
-The first volume was published in Latin in 1572, and the sixth in 1617.
-Frans Hogenberg created the tables for volumes I through IV, and Simon van den Neuwel created those for volumes V and VI.
-Other contributors were cartographers Daniel Freese and Heinrich Rantzau.
-Works by Jacob van Deventer, Sebastian Münster, and Johannes Stumpf were also used.
-Translations appeared in German and French.
+Georg Braun, a skilled writer, wrote the text accompanying the plans and views on the verso.
+Many plates were engraved after the original drawings of a professional artist, Joris Hoefnagel (1542-1600).
+The first volume was published in Latin in 1572 and the sixth in 1617.
+Frans Hogenberg, a talented engraver, created the tables for volumes I through IV, and Simon van den Neuwel made those for volumes V and VI.
+Other contributors were cartographers Daniel Freese and Heinrich Rantzau, who provided valuable geographical information.
+Works by Jacob van Deventer, Sebastian Münster, and Johannes Stumpf were also used as references.
+Translations appeared in German and French, making the atlas accessible to a wider audience.

-Several printers were involved: Theodor Graminaeus, Heinrich von Aich, Gottfried von Kempen, Johannis Sinniger, Bertram Buchholtz and Peter von Brachel, who all worked in Cologne.
+Several printers were involved: Theodor Graminaeus, Heinrich von Aich, Gottfried von Kempen, Johannis Sinniger, Bertram Buchholtz, and Peter von Brachel, all of whom worked in Cologne.

 Georg Braun (1541-1622)

-Georg Braun was born in Cologne in 1541.
-After his studies in Cologne, he entered the Jesuit Order as a novice.
-In 1561 he obtained his bachelor's degree, and in 1562 his Magister Artium.
-Although he left the Jesuit Order, he studied theology, gaining a licentiate in theology.
+Georg Braun, the author of the text accompanying the plans and views in the Civitates Orbis Terrarum, was born in Cologne in 1541.
+After his studies in Cologne, he entered the Jesuit Order as a novice, indicating his commitment to learning and intellectual pursuits.
+In 1561, he obtained his bachelor's degree; in 1562, he received his Magister Artium, further demonstrating his academic achievements.
+Although he left the Jesuit Order, he continued his studies in theology, gaining a licentiate in theology.
+His theological background likely influenced the content and tone of the text in the Civitates Orbis Terrarum, adding a unique perspective to the work.

 Frans Hogenberg (1535-1590)